valtnsfw/a1111-stable-diffusion-webui-randomizer-keywords/README.md

 - `<mask_blur:2>` - Mask Blur (img2img)
 - `<inpainting_mask_weight:2>` - Inpainting Mask Weight (img2img)

-**NOTE**: These keywords will be applied *per-batch*, not per-prompt.
+**NOTE**: These keywords will be applied *per batch*, not per prompt.

 ## FORK

 I'm not a Python expert but I fixed some issues as best as I could.

 1. `width` and `height` keywords are working again.
-2. Image metadata parameters are updated once per batch.
+2. 1.
+Keywords are updated and applied once per batch.
+They were applied per batch, but updated per prompt before.
-Imagine you have a prompt `<cfg_scale:{5|10}>` with `Batch Size` equal `2`.
-In this case, your first image may have `<cfg_scale:5>` both in the prompt and in the image metadata.
-While the second image may have `<cfg_scale:10>` in there.
-But the actually applied value is from the first image - `5`.
-So, I've fixed it and now you'll see `<cfg_scale:10>` in the prompt, but `CFG Scale: 5` in the metadata.
-Metadata parameters are the correct one.
-Just clear the prompt keywords if you want to reproduce an image.
+2. 2.
+Keywords are updated and applied once per `XYZ Plot` despite `Batch Count`.
+Use `Infinite Generation` instead of setting `Batch Count` therefore keywords will be updated and applied per generation.
-3. If you generate a several batches of images with keywords, every batch will have its own parameters applied.
-But if you add XYZ Plot to that generation, keywords for the whole grid will be constant.
-Therefore I highly recommend you using `Infinite Generation` instead of setting `Batch Count` if you want keywords to apply per batch.
+3. Keywords are removed from the prompt once they are applied.
+They used to stay in the prompt before, distracting you.